felipesqf/Password-Generator/README.md

 N/A.
 ​
 ### Link to the Website
-<a href="https://felipesqf.github.io/Password-Generator/">Link to the Horiseon website</a>
+<a href="https://felipesqf.github.io/Password-Generator/">Link to the Password Generator application</a>

 ## Authors
 Felipe Ferreira  <br><br>